reinterpretcat/vrp/docs/src/concepts/pragmatic/problem/objectives.md

 * `minimize-tours`: minimizes total amount of tours present in solution
 * `maximize-tours`: maximizes total amount of tours present in solution
 * `minimize-arrival-time`: prefers solutions where work is finished earlier
+* `fast-service`: prefers solutions when jobs are served early in tours

 ### Job distribution objectives